eitansuez/spring-petclinic-istio/README.md

 This repository is derived from [Spring PetClinic Cloud](https://github.com/spring-petclinic/spring-petclinic-cloud), which in turn was derived from the [Spring PetClinic Microservices](https://github.com/spring-petclinic/spring-petclinic-microservices) version.

-The instructions to set up, build, deploy, and configure PetClinic with Istio, along with explorations of the capabilities unlocked by Istio, see https://eitansuez.github.io/spring-petclinic-istio/
+For instructions to set up, build, deploy, and configure PetClinic with Istio, along with explorations of the capabilities unlocked by Istio, see https://eitansuez.github.io/spring-petclinic-istio/

 Watch [a video walkthrough](https://youtu.be/1UybZGws4m8).